pippinbarr/cart253-2018/modules/tools-tools-of-the-trade/tools-tools-of-the-trade.md

 - Because we're using JavaScript, we will run our programs in a web browser
 - To do this, we _could_ upload our project to a web server such as our user account at CDA, but this would get old fast when we're working
 - Instead we will use a _package_ for Atom called atom-live-server
-- Make sure a file in the project is selected on the left, probably either `index.html` or `script.js` make the most sense
+- Make sure a file in the project is selected on the left, probably `script.js` makes the most sense for us since that's what we'll usually be editing
 - Go to `Packages > atom-live-server > Start server` (note the shortcut)

 ---